Punktum-dk/epp-service-specification/README.md

 The files are all available for [download][XSD files].

 <a id="xsd-version-history"></a>

-<a id="xsd-version-history"></a>
 #### XSD Version History

 - 2.4
 	- EPP Service version 2.3.X
 	- Minor bug fix release as 2.4, since 2.3 had some minor issues

 - 2.3
 	- EPP Service version 2.3.X
 	- Introduction of `dkhm:url` for poll messages in relation to domain creation, where a URL is communicated, which can be presented to the end-user as part of the domain creation process.

 - 2.2
 	- EPP Service version 2.3.X
 	- Introduction of `dkhm:risk_assessment` for poll messages in relation to domain creation, where the risk assessment is communicated as part of the domain creation process.

 - 2.1
 	- **Warning!** This release includes a change to the standard XSD from [RFC:5730](https://tools.ietf.org/html/rfc5730), aligning the values for the password type.
 It has not been possible to get the patch applied using the XML Schema feature: `redefine` or `overwrite`.
 When this succeeds this change will have to be rolled-back.
 The change has been applied so the schema file conforms with the schema file used at DK Hostmaster A/S.

 	- The DKHM Schema file has been updated to revision 2.1, the file does not contain any changes apart from the import, this file was created for a uniform communication in regard to revision numbers etc.

 - 2.0
 	- EPP Service version 2.0.X, 2.1.X and 2.2.X
 	- Introduction of `dkhm:requestedNsAdmin` for update host and create host
 	- Introduction of `dkhm:mobilephone` on update contact
 	- Introduction of `dkhm:secondaryEmail` on update contact

 - 1.4
 	- EPP Service version 1.3.X
 	- Introduction of `dkhm:pnumber` for production unit number information for create contact

 - 1.3
 	- EPP Service version 1.2.X
 	- Introduction of `dkhm:domain_confirmed` for information for create domain
 	- Introduction of `dkhm:contact_validated` for information for info contact
 	- Introduction of `dkhm:registrant_validated` for information for create domain

 - 1.2
 	- EPP Service version 1.1.X
 	- Introduction of `dkhm:orderConfirmation` for create domain and support of [Pre-activation Service](#pre-activation-service)

 - 1.1
 	- EPP Service version 1.0.9
 	- Introduction of `dkhm:domainAdvisory` for support of blocked status for create domain for blocked domain names

 - 1.0
 	- EPP Service version 1.0.0
 	- Released 2014-02-25

-<a id="mailing-list"></a>

 <a id="mailing-list"></a>
 ### Mailing list